2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 The most important pictures *should* have a caption to describe them, but not necessarily, that's up to you.

+Images that are subject to change and corrections (like UML diagrams) should include a raw format inside the `raw_resources/images/` folder.

 ### Markdown Vs. LaTeX

 The book should be written as much as possible in [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), because everyone should be able to contribute to this book easily.